emmandecena/emmandecena/README.md

 ### Hi there, I'm Emman! 👋

 <p>Emman has lived in the Philippines, Japan, and New Zealand.
-He is a data analyst specialising in electricity markets.
+He is a data scientist specialising in energy (petroleum and electricity) markets.
 He also has web development skills using Django.

 Where to find me
 ----------------